imec-int/Aki-Predictor/README.md

 3. Fill in the values.
 4. Set the environment variables using: `. .env`
 5. Execute one of the following commands to extract AKI patient data from the MIMIC III or eICU databases:
-   - `python aki-postgres.py --dbname mimiciii`
+   - `python aki-postgres.py --dbmodel mimiciii`
-   - `python aki-postgres.py --dbname eicu`
+   - `python aki-postgres.py --dbmodel eicu`

    This will generate parquet files of all responses in [data/queried](./data/queried)